KHard2Bme/Python-Project-Template/Quant_README.md

 ### Lets now take a look at each of the years, how many reviews they each have and comparrisons.

-### Question 6: Based off the findings from the distribution of years for reviews chart, which three years contained the most reviews and which year had the least amount of reviews overall?
+### Question 6: Based off the findings from the distribution of years for reviews chart, which three years contain the most reviews and which year has the least amount of reviews overall?
 ![F](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/dfc7cfcd-5f21-4c34-8f28-2aebe1463101)

 ![q6years](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/c9e5cd3b-04a7-4b1f-b009-a6f17aab6602)